Trichloroethylene: Anaesthesia

-Trilene was also used as an inhaled analgesic, mainly during childbirth, often self-applied by the patient.
-It was introduced for obstetrical anaesthesia in 1943, and used until the 1980s.
-Its anaesthetic use was banned in the United States in 1977 but the anaesthetic use in the United Kingdom remained until the late 1980s (especially for childbirth).
-Fetal toxicity and concerns about the carcinogenic potential of TCE led to its abandonment in developed countries by the 1980s.
-TCE was used with halothane in the tri-service field anaesthetic apparatus used by the UK armed forces under field conditions.
-As of 2000, TCE was still in use as an anesthetic in Africa.
+Anaesthetic use of trichloroethylene was banned in the United States in 1977 but the use in the United Kingdom remained until the late 1980s (especially for childbirth).
+Concerns about the carcinogenic potential of TCE led to its abandonment in developed countries by the 1980s and ICI had ceased medical grade TCE production by 1984.
+TCE was still in use as an anesthetic in some African countries as of 2000, and in Malawi and Nepal as of 2005.

 Production

 Today, most trichloroethylene is produced from ethylene.
 First, ethylene is chlorinated over a ferric chloride catalyst to produce 1,2-dichloroethane: